|Semester 1 Credit Value:||10|

 |Guided Independent Study||Independent study||1||25:00||25:00||N/A|

-2. Seminars provide an opportunity to enhance both theoretical and practical aspects of the module
+2. Seminars provide an opportunity to enhance the practical aspects of the module

 The format of resits will be determined by the Board of Examiners